Imagine this: you’re sound asleep and snoring away. While you’re busy fighting zombies in your dreams, a fire breaks out.

 House fires are one of the deadliest threats to your safety, but they’re easily preventable.

-And with an escape plan you test again and again, you should be able to get out with only a few arm hairs singed off.
+And with a fire escape plan you test again and again, you should be able to get out with only a few arm hairs singed off.
 Just follow the tips and advice we shared with you in this guide.